Elizabeth Droppers PLLC

 Elizabeth Droppers MSMFT, LMFT is a Licensed Marriage and Family Therapist in the State of Michigan.
 She earned a Masters of Science in Marriage and Family Therapy from Fuller Graduate School of Psychology in Pasadena, CA, and has completed Level One Training of Internal Family Systems Therapy.

-All of us, at one point of another, get swept up in extreme emotions (like anger, anxiety, sadness), or thoughts (maybe about not being good enough, wanting control or blaming others).
-Internal Family Systems (IFS) provides powerful, effective new ways of relating to our sometimes extreme thoughts and feelings.
-IFS helps clients cultivate a little more space inside, which increases a sense of choice over reactions and behaviors.
+Sometimes intense emotions take over.
+We feel overwhelming anxiety, or the deep ache of not being good enough, or maybe we get angry and blame others for our problems.
+Whatever that intense thought or feeling is, Internal Family Systems Therapy can help you build new ways of relating to that part of you.
+IFS helps clients cultivate a little more space inside and increases a sense of choice over reactions and behaviors.
 IFS is a particularly good fit for people who experience anxiety or depression, have a trauma history, feel overwhelmed by emotion, bothered by relational patterns, or stressed by recent life changes.

 Rates and Insurance